conductiveai/catalyst-docs/events.md

     - Parameters could include the level played, XP earned, etc.
 - When a user attempts to make a purchase and when the purchase is successful

-In general it is important to capture key events around Monetization and Engagement using the `Capture` method.
-The `PageView` method will help you capture Retention metrics/KPIs.
-This will be ultimately useful for tracking LTV.
+In general, it is important to capture key events around Monetization and Engagement using the `Capture` method.
+The `PageView` method will help you capture retention metrics/KPIs.
+This will ultimately be useful for tracking user lifetime value (LTV).

 ### Alias

-Create an alias, which Catalyst will use to link two user ID’s going forward (not retroactively).
+Create an alias, which Catalyst will use to link two user IDs going forward (not retroactively).
 Multiple aliases can map to the same USER_UNIQUE_ID, but not vice-versa.

 ```csharp
 CatalystSDK.Instance.Alias("USER_UNIQUE_ID", "ALIAS_ID");
 ```

-The context for using this is if you user has multiple identifiers you wish to leverage later for analytics or Catalyst feature purposes.
-For example, once you’ve used the `Identify()` method, you later might capture a user’s Twitter handle.
-If you wish to track this later, simply provide their unique user ID you used for `Identify()` as the first parameter, and the secondary identifier in the second parameter.
+The context for using this is if your user has multiple identifiers you wish to leverage later for analytics or Catalyst feature purposes.
+For example, once you’ve used the `Identify()` method, you might later might capture a user’s Twitter handle.
+If you wish to track this later, simply provide their unique user ID you used for `Identify()` as the first parameter, followed by the secondary identifier in the second parameter.

 Like `Identify()`, this only needs to be fired once.

 ### ScreenView

-This method to track when the user views a specific screen in your game.
+This method is used to track when the user views a specific screen in your game.
 You can pass additional properties you wish to use later.

 ```csharp
 CatalystUnitySDK.Instance.ScreenView("SCREEN_NAME", new Dictionary<string, object>{